maxorenjoysnekos/official-skid-list/README.md

 LeakedPVP - Helped omikron skid lots of clients and lots of code, he still isnt as bad as omikron though

+Heroholland (or whatever his name is) - Still uses blin vanilla fly as a redesky fly, I hade that 2 months ago dude.